xMedox/NeonEngine/README.md

 - Improved the radius calculation for the models
 - Added the licenses of the libraries used
 - The glfw window variable is now private
+- Meshes and textures are now getting cleaned up after closing the engine

 ## Features needed for 1.0.0: